 The Arab League is meeting in Amman, Jordan to work out the details of moving its headquarters from Cairo to Tunis.

-The Arab League is meeting in Amman, Jordan to work out the details of moving its headquarters from Cairo to Tunis.
+Background: The Arab League is meeting in Amman, Jordan to work out the details of moving its headquarters from Cairo to Tunis.
 The move is necessary because of Egypt's suspension from the League.
 A six member committee began meeting on Saturday (2 June) to discuss Arab sanctions against Egypt.

 SYNOPSIS: Since the suspension Egypt has refused to hand over documents belonging to the Arab League or to settle its debts, which according to the Secretary-General of the Council for Arab Economic Unity, Fakhri Qaddouri, Total around 1.25 million dollars (U.S.).